Family & Food

 Join farmers and gardeners across Cass County in growing food to share with others!

 Sharing food builds community!
 Share fresh, local produce across Cass County this summer by planting an extra row (or 3!) in your garden.
 Donations of all sizes and types are welcome and needed!
 Grow Another Row also welcomes volunteers to help harvest, package and transport produce.
-We encourage our volunteers and growers to "give what you can and take what you need" - we love to hear stories of growers swapping or sharing produce!
+We encourage our volunteers and growers to "share what you can and take what you need" - we love to hear stories of growers swapping or sharing produce!

 Information on How to Donate